• Accessibility

 Details of the voting period will be published on the Election timeline and will be conducted online via The Students’ Union website.
 You can either vote using your own personal device or you can access a polling station in the locations published on the website.
 Please note that candidates are not permitted to provide their own voting devices and voters have a right to decline using this.

-How do I know if I have won?
+How do I know who has won?

 What happens if I am elected?